shopware/docs/products/paas/index.md

 ## Step-by-step guide

-The subpages describe a more detailed step-by-step guide that you can follow to set up your PaaS project.
+The sub-pages describe a more detailed step-by-step guide that you can follow to set up your PaaS project.

 First, make sure your [CLI is set up correctly](cli-setup).
 Once your CLI is up and running, it is time to [set up your project repository](repository).